 Turkey Hunting Seasons

 Arizona has three subspecies of turkeys: Merriams, Gould’s, and Rio Grande.
-Seasons occur in both Spring and Fall.
-Tags are available for limited weapon shotgun shooting shot, youth limited weapon shotgun shooting shot, youth non-permit (shotgun), archery only (Gould’s), and archery non-permit.
+Seasons occur in spring and fall.
+Tags are available for limited weapon shotgun shooting shot, youth limited weapon shotgun shooting shot, youth non-permit (shotgun), archery-only (Gould’s), and archery non-permit.
 Hunters are allowed one turkey harvest per calendar year.
-Online applications for Spring are accepted at the end of September and tags will be mailed at the end of November.
-For Fall hunters, apply beginning of June and tags are mailed by the end of July.
+Online applications for spring are accepted at the end of September, and tags are mailed at the end of November.
+Fall hunters apply at the beginning of June, and tags are mailed by the end of July.

 Season Dates